Billy Conway (drummer): Background

-Conway was a native of Owatonna, Minnesota, south of Minneapolis.
+William John Conway was a native of Owatonna, Minnesota, south of Minneapolis.
 In the 1970s, he attended Yale University, where he became friends and bandmates with harmonica player Jim Fitting, who would also become part of Treat Her Right.
 Conway earned a degree in psychology.
 A member of the Class of 1979, he was captain of Yale's ice hockey team as a senior in the 1978–79 season.
 He was invited to try out for the 1980 U.S. Olympic hockey team, which performed the "Miracle on Ice", but could not after tearing a knee ligament.

 Treat Her Right

 After graduation, Conway and Fitting both moved to Boston, Massachusetts, where Conway taught at a school for emotionally disturbed adolescents.
 In 1985, they were introduced to the other two principals in Treat Her Right, Mark Sandman and David Champagne.

 One of the notable features of Treat Her Right was the cocktail drum that Conway used.
 This band was noted for its spare, spacious sound, of which the cocktail drum was an integral part.
+As Jim Fitting put it, "We were trying to get away from the big rock sound that was predominant in the mid-eighties.
+Bill Conway played a cocktail drum that gave the music a much lighter touch than typical kick/snare thunder."

 Morphine

 When Mark Sandman formed Morphine, the original drummer was Jerome Deupree, but Conway served in the band for much of its existence.
-He played a fuller drum kit, yet still often stripped down.
+He played a fuller drum kit, seated rather than standing.
 His cocktail drum appeared on some album cuts.
 The Rough Guide to Rock described him as playing jazz-influenced, very tight drums, but that he crucially left plenty of spaces for Sandman and the other member of the band, saxophonist Dana Colley, to make their noises.